Hari Hara Veera Mallu: Development

-In September 2019, producer A. M. Rathnam approached Pawan Kalyan, who semi-retired from films to pursue a career in politics, to star in a film directed by Krish Jagarlamudi.
-Later in November, Jagarlamudi narrated Kalyan the script of a period film in which he would play a thief.
+In September 2019, producer A. M. Rathnam approached Pawan Kalyan, who had semi-retired from films to pursue a career in politics, to star in a film directed by Krish Jagarlamudi.
+Later in November that year, Jagarlamudi narrated Kalyan the script of a period film in which he would play a thief.
 Kalyan accepted the film in principle and underwent a look test in January 2020.
 The film was launched in the same month in Hyderabad at Rathnam's office.
 It was tentatively titled PSPK 27, intended to be Kalyan's 27th film as a lead actor.

 In September 2020, Jagarlamudi officially confirmed through his Twitter account that a period film has been in production, marking the first collaboration between Jagarlamudi and Kalyan.
 The film is set in 17th century with the backdrop of Mughals and Qutb Shahis.
 Several titles including Virupaksha, Hara Hara Mahadeva and Hari Hara Veeramallu were considered.
 In March 2021, the film's title is confirmed as Hari Hara Veera Mallu.

 Initially marketed as a single film, in May 2024, the production house announced that the film would be released in two parts, with the first part titled as Hari Hara Veera Mallu: Part 1.
 The remaining portions of the film and post-production were handled by A. M. Rathnam's son, A. M. Jyothi Krishna, due to the highly delayed production owing to the pandemic, Kalyan's political commitments, and Krish's directorial commitments.

 The film is produced under Rathnam's production banner Mega Surya Production.
 The film's score and soundtrack are composed by M. M. Keeravani.
 Gnana Shekar V. S. is signed as the cinematographer.
 Sai Madhav Burra is signed to write the film's dialogues.
 Ben Lock, who has supervised the graphic work in films like Aquaman, Warcraft, Star Wars: The Force Awakens is in charge of the VFX of this film.